theplant/qor_test/README.md

       gem 'rails', [3.1, 3.2]
     end

-  Then QorTest will generate 6 test cases according to it.
+  With above configuration, QorTest could generate 6 test cases.

-    1, run tests with rails 3.1 and ruby 2.0
+    1, Run tests with Rails 3.1 and Ruby 2.0
-    2, run tests with rails 3.2 and ruby 2.0
+    2, Run tests with Rails 3.2 and Ruby 2.0
-    3, run tests with rails 3.1 and ruby 1.9
+    3, Run tests with Rails 3.1 and Ruby 1.9
-    4, run tests with rails 3.2 and ruby 1.9
+    4, Run tests with Rails 3.2 and Ruby 1.9
-    5, run tests with rails 3.1 and ruby 1.8
+    5, Run tests with Rails 3.1 and Ruby 1.8
-    6, run tests with rails 3.2 and ruby 1.8
+    6, Run tests with Rails 3.2 and Ruby 1.8

-   Then run all above 6 cases in your project root by running
+  To run "tests" of above 6 cases, you could run `qor_test` in your project root:

       qor_test

-   Or only run those two cases in the '2.0' env by running
+   Or run those two cases in env '2.0' only by running

       qor_test -e '2.0'

-  All dependencies definitions outside env definition will be shared in all envs, so you could also simplify above configuration like below, it's the same!
+  All dependencies definitions outside env definition will be shared in all envs, so you could simplify above configuration like below, it's the same!

     # config/qor/test.rb
     gem 'rails', [3.1, 3.2]